gary109/SimpleNetworking/README.md

 Networking for Apple Watch, extensions, or other simple requests

-A simple wrapper for making network calls, just one class to import
+Just one class to import

 Examples: